Learn about the First Access Scheme (Early Access)

 What is the Accessible Viewing Balcony?

-Cardiff Box Office offers two large seated accessible viewing balconies with an unrestricted view of the stage and crowd, available only to disabled people.
-Those who have applied successfully will follow the First Access Scheme and be escorted to the Accessible Viewing Balcony just before general admission doors open.
+Cardiff Box Office offers two large seated accessible viewing balconies with an unrestricted view of the stage and crowd, available only to disabled people and their PA/Companion.

 There is dedicated space for wheelchair users.